The 2019 Harvard-Yale Game Protest

 The most basic problem with divestment is that it doesn’t actually hurt the target companies.
 When Yale sells its shares of Exxon, someone else buys them.
 The shares don’t disappear.
 Exxon doesn’t lose a dime of revenue, doesn’t lay off a single employee, and doesn’t alter its operations in any way.
 The transaction is between Yale and whichever investor picks up the shares on the open market.
 The company itself is completely unaffected.

 What does change is the composition of Yale’s endowment.
-By excluding an entire sector, the endowment loses diversification—a foundational principle of investment management.
-Energy stocks, whatever you think of the industry, have historically provided returns and served as a hedge against inflation.
-Removing them doesn’t punish oil companies; it punishes the endowment’s performance, which in turn funds the financial aid, research, and facilities that these same students enjoy.
+By excluding an entire sector, the endowment sacrifices diversification, which is a foundational principle of sound investment management.
+Energy stocks, whatever one thinks of the industry, have historically delivered reliable returns and served as a hedge against inflation.
+Removing them doesn’t punish oil companies; it punishes the endowment’s performance, which in turn hurts the financial aid, research, and facilities that these same students enjoy.

 This is the part that strikes me as so absurd.
 These students are demanding that Yale take an action that would have zero practical effect on the fossil fuel industry while potentially reducing the returns that fund their own scholarships.
 It is a demand rooted entirely in symbolism, which is fitting, because symbolism is all that any of this is really about.

-Update (2026): In the years since this protest, several universities—including Harvard, which announced in 2021 that it would stop making new fossil fuel investments—have moved toward some form of divestment.
+Update (2026): In the years since this protest, several universities—including Harvard, which announced in September 2021 that its remaining fossil fuel investments were “in runoff mode”—have moved toward some form of divestment.
 The practical impact has been debated.
 Proponents argue the symbolic effect shifts public norms; critics note that the divested shares simply transfer to less scrupulous investors who are even less likely to push for environmental accountability.
 The fundamental economic argument remains: selling shares on a secondary market does not deprive the underlying company of capital.
 Whether the symbolic value justifies the financial trade-offs is a question each institution must answer for itself.
 My view hasn’t changed.

 Virtue Signaling at the Harvard-Yale Game

-The most obvious reason to me is that the kids don’t really care about the demands being met.
-Since everything is about virtue signaling, they’ll simply move onto the next demand.
+The clearest sign that this is really about virtue signaling is that the kids don’t really care about their demands being met.
+Since everything is about the performance, they’ll simply move on to the next demand.
 There will always be something to fight about and label a matter of “justice.”

 Besides, if they were really principled about it, these protesters wouldn’t attend Harvard or Yale.
 If they believed that these schools were engaged in some great evil, and they actually held to their professed principles, they wouldn’t be part of these institutions.
 They certainly wouldn’t accept scholarship money from the endowments they so abrasively decry.

-Real privilege, however, is the ability to demonstrate ingratitude with impunity.
+Real privilege is the ability to demonstrate ingratitude with impunity.

 This is the deeper problem with elite campus activism, and it connects to much of what I’ve observed during my time at Yale.
 There is a culture at these institutions that mistakes grievance for depth and protest for moral seriousness.
 The students who ran onto that field weren’t engaging with the genuine complexity of energy policy, economic trade-offs, or environmental science.
 They were performing—for each other, for social media, for the internal currency of their peer group.